danphillips-ca/danphillips-ca.github.io/all_collections/_posts/2022-03-06-time-capsule.md

 ---
 title:  "Time Capsule"
-excerpt: "A fun excercize I like doing every eyar.
+excerpt: "A fun excercize I like doing every year.
 We can save more than daylight when we Spring Ahead."
 date:   2022-03-06 00:00:00 -0300
 author: Dan Phillips
 layout: single